pipelight/doc.pipelight/guide/cli.md

 pipelight run <pipeline_name>
 ```

-Without an argument `run` shows an intercative prompt
+Without an argument `run` shows an interactive prompt
 with your pipeline names.

 <Terminal